Our trip to Dumfries and Galloway was part of a paid partnership with the South of Scotland Destination Alliance.

 For those looking for restaurants close to Laggan, we can highly recommend No.1 Fleet Street, which is a short drive away.
 Focused on sustainability and using only local suppliers, we enjoyed a dinner here on our way to the hotel.

-Final Thoughts on our Trip to Dumfries and Galloway
+Final Thoughts on Best Things to do in Dumfries and Galloway

 We’ll be the first to admit that we’ve often overlooked the south of Scotland, instead venturing further north to Scotland’s cities or the Highlands.